mideind/GreynirAPI/README.md

 ## Setup

-Create a Python virtual environment in the repository root.
-Requires Python 3.6 or later, either [PyPy](https://pypi.org/) or CPython, with the former recommended for performance reasons:
+Requires Python 3.6 or later, either [PyPy](https://pypi.org/) or CPython, with the former being recommended for performance reasons.
+Create a Python virtual environment in the repository root:

 ```
 $ virtualenv -p /path/to/python3 venv